li-li-github/napari_3D_rotation/README.md

 ## Sample code for generating a rotating 3D UMAP:

 In the following we assume you have already the 3D point coordinates saved as a numpy array (npy).
-You can use the [UMAP](https://umap-learn.readthedocs.io/en/latest/) package.
+You can use the [UMAP](https://umap-learn.readthedocs.io/en/latest/) package to go from your high-imensional data to 3D UMAP-projected coordinates.

 ```python